nslhb/JavaMavenTestRepo/.github/PULL_REQUEST_TEMPLATE.md

-This is a PR template.
+This is a PR template.<br/>
-Please add Jira ticket in Branch name and PR title.
+Please add Jira ticket in Branch name and PR title.<br/>
 Ex: SRE-22 Prow Testing